brucemack/kc1fsz-rc1/docs/users.md

 (radio) is either 0 or 1.

 (duration_ms) the length of time in milliseconds that the COS signal be on before it is considered active.
-Default is 50ms.
+Default is 25ms.

 #### set cosinactivetime (radio) (duration_ms)

 (radio) is either 0 or 1.

 (duration_ms) the length of time in milliseconds that the COS signal be off before it is considered inactive.
-Default is 50ms.
+Default is 25ms.

 #### set coslevel (radio) (level_db)
 Used for soft COS detect only.

 (radio) is either 0 or 1.

 (level) is the audio level in dB relative to full scale used to trigger the soft COS.
+Default is -20dB.

 #### set rxtonemode (radio) (mode)